University of California San Francisco

 Associate Program Director, Thoracic Surgery Residency Program

-Set in the heart of the beautiful and diverse city of San Francisco, the UCSF Thoracic Surgery Residency Program, directed by Johannes Kratz, MD (Program Director), provides comprehensive training in cardiothoracic surgery.
-This includes all aspects of Adult Cardiac Surgery, Pediatric Cardiac Surgery, Adult Thoracic Surgery, Heart Transplantation, and Lung Transplantation.
-The pre-operative, intra-operative, and post-operative aspects related to the care of these patients are integrated as part of a rich, multi-disciplinary, diverse three-year training experience.
+Set in the heart of the beautiful and diverse city of San Francisco, the UCSF Thoracic Surgery Residency Program, directed by Johannes Kratz, MD (Program Director), provides comprehensive training in cardiothoracic surgery across Adult Cardiac Surgery, Pediatric Cardiac Surgery, Adult Thoracic Surgery, Heart Transplantation, and Lung Transplantation.
+Established in 1968, the program has maintained full accreditation by the Accreditation Council for Graduate Medical Education (ACGME) and has a longstanding record of training distinguished leaders in the field—an enduring focus of its educational mission.

 The UCSF Thoracic Surgery Residency Program provides broad exposure to cardiothoracic surgery as practiced in quaternary-care academic medical centers as well as community-based / managed care settings.
 There is a strong emphasis on traditional open surgery as well as the latest minimally-invasive techniques such as robotic-assisted VATS surgery as well as minimally-invasive mitral valve repair.